JoshW-dev/line-study-app/README.md

 ### Key Internal Issues
 1. fast events are difficult to track and provide good timestamp
 2. Written notes are prone to spelling mistakes
-3. written notes can have inconsistent naming and formatting convensions
+3. Written notes can have inconsistent naming and formatting convensions
 4. Transcribing data from paper is annoying and time consuming
 5. Transitioning paper notes is bad